voronkovich/ansibled/README.md

 #### `ANSIBLED_IMAGE`

-The name and tag of the container image to use, in the format `image:tag`: `willhallonline/ansible:2.11-alpine-3.15`.
+The name and tag of the container image to use, in the format `image:tag` e.g. `willhallonline/ansible:2.11-alpine-3.15`.

 *Default:* `willhallonline/ansible:alpine` ([Docker Hub](https://hub.docker.com/r/willhallonline/ansible))